 “Who” is the first thing you need to address whether you write an email or make a phone call.
 It is your brief introduction.
 It sets the scene for the rest of the conversation.

 “What” is the most important question here.
-This is the first place where the reader – the manufacturer you desperately need to find – will decide if they should read more or delete your message, stop you talking….
+This is the first place where the reader – the manufacturer you desperately need to find – will decide if they should read more or delete your message.

-What needs to cover the following:
+Your “What” needs to cover the following:

 For example – if you are looking to make a dress, don’t just say “…I am looking to make a dress”.
 Instead, write “… I am looking to make an evening asymmetrical shoulder, long dress”